Deploy TheHive on Kubernetes#

 The default deployment includes:

-- TheHive application pods
+- A single TheHive application pod

 - A MinIO instance for S3-compatible object storage